Table of Contents

 Jacob Oram was a fearsome competitor with bat and ball.
 Once, after sustaining a finger injury, there was talk of having the digit amputated so that he could be fit for a World Cup.
 Thankfully, that wasn’t necessary, but the story underlines the type of player he was.

-Oram was a power hitting left hander batter who bowled right arm fast medium pace.
+Oram was a power hitting left handed batter who bowled right arm fast medium pace.
 He was equally successful in both disciplines, scoring over 4,500 international runs with six centuries and a best of 133.
 Jacob Oram also claimed 252 wickets for New Zealand with best figures of 5/26

 Scott Styris